davidycliao/flaiR/README.md

 ```

 `TextClassifier` is used to create a text classifier.
 The classifier
-takes the document embeddings (importing from `'distilbert-base-uncased`
+takes the document embeddings (importing from
-from HugginFace) and the label dictionary as input.
-The label type is
+`'distilbert-base-uncased'` from HugginFace) and the label dictionary as
-also specified as classification.
+input.
+The label type is also specified as classification.

 ``` r
 classifier <- TextClassifier(document_embeddings,